“Where you off to, Jade?” He looked past me, kind of shy-like.

 “Jade, I’m just gonna drop you off a little ways from the store.
 Don’t want no static from the Taylors or with your pa.
 I’m not doin’ you no disrespect.
 I’ve had a fine evening with you, Jade.
 Just don’t want no worries.”

 I knew the concern was genuine.
 I knew we were treading on dangerous ground, but I welcomed the opportunity no matter what.
 I felt alive and more normal again.
 We got out of the car, and I could see the store’s porch light glowing down the way.

 “Good night, Jade,” he took my hand and kissed it.
 I reached up on my tiptoes and let my small thin lips brush across his warm, full mouth.
-I felt a ripple of electricity and then a warmth that I never wanted to forget.
+I felt a ripple of electricity and warmth that I never wanted to forget.
 He hungrily kissed me back with such intensity that I ran, ran like the wind, and never looked back at Dillon.
 I carried the kiss all the way to the twin iron bed Miss Rita had fixed up for me.
 I replayed it over and over in my mind until I drifted off to sleep—my first real kiss.